 I am very sad about what is being done to me.
 That is why I am talking to you.
 You will all grow up and become good citizens and I want you to take care of me.
-Plant more trees in your house, in your school, and in your towns and villages.
+Plant more trees in your houses, in your schools, and in your towns and villages.